qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

    .. contents::
       :local:

-The *graphical modeler* allows you to create complex models using a simple and easy-to-use interface.
+The *model designer* allows you to create complex models using a simple and easy-to-use interface.
 When working with a GIS, most analysis operations are not isolated, rather part of a chain of operations.
-Using the graphical modeler, that chain of operations can be wrapped into a single process, making it convenient to execute later with a different set of inputs.
+Using the model designer, that chain of operations can be wrapped into a single process, making it convenient to execute later with a different set of inputs.
 No matter how many steps and different algorithms it involves, a model is executed as a single algorithm, saving time and effort.

-The graphical modeler can be opened from the Processing menu (:menuselection:`Processing --> Graphical Modeler`).
+The model designer can be opened from the Processing menu (:menuselection:`Processing --> Graphical Modeler`).

-The graphical modeler interface
+The model designer interface
 -------------------------------

 .. _figure_modeler: